Traffic Fines: City of Cape Town

 Your letter will then sent by the Traffic Manager to the relevant court, where it will be received by the Public Prosecutor at the court, who will review your fine and send it back to the Traffic Manager.
 The entire process takes up to six weeks.

-The other option is for you to contact the Public Prosecutor directly at the court that appears on your fine.
+You can also contact the Public Prosecutor directly at the court that appears on your fine.
 If you have received summons you should contact the Public Prosecutor before the date you are due to appear in court.

 If you are paying before the due date, you can pay your traffic fine by cheque, cash or postal order: